bcgov/ckan-ui/pages/dps_bcdc_content.md

 1. Click **Save** when done

-Additional resources can be added by repeating the process above.
+Additional resources can be added by repeating the process above or adding other resource types.

 ------------------------------